-Master of Science With a Major in Clinical Exercise Physiology 45 Credits
+Master of Science in Clinical Exercise Physiology

 The purpose of the Clinical Exercise Physiology program is to provide classroom and laboratory experiences that take full advantage of current knowledge and trends in rehabilitation of populations with cardiac, pulmonary and metabolic disorders through assessment and exercise programming.
 An M.S. program in Clinical Exercise Physiology is offered in conjunction with six area medical centers.
 This program offers traditional classroom and laboratory experiences as well as specialized clinical experiences.
-The Clinical Exercise Physiology Program is a limited-access program.
-The class is typically restricted to the top 25 qualified applicants
+The Clinical Exercise Physiology Program is a limitedaccess program.
+The class is typically restricted to the top 25 qualified applicants.